Frequently Asked Questions

 Each instructor here has completed a 600+ hour Pilates training course.
 Jenn Marie is a graduate from the Boulder Pilates Center in Boulder, CO and Bre is a graduate of Balanced Body University through Park Meadows Pilates in Lone Tree, CO.
 Bre also earned her M.S. in Health & Exercise Science at Colorado State University and is a Pilates Method Alliance Certified Pilates Teacher.
 Both women have done continuing education courses from several of Pilates greats (Cara Reeser, Amy Alpers, Amy Lange, Mary Bowman...) and companies such as STOTT Pilates, Balanced Body University, Polestar Pilates and Thomas Meyer's Anatomy Trains.

 Additionally, both women have completed 200 Hour Yoga Alliance teacher trainings.
-Jenn Marie is also a Certified Level 1 GYROTONIC® and Level 1 GYROKINESIS® instructor and Bre is a certified GYROTONIC® Level 1 Instructor with plans to complete her training in 2015.
+Jenn Marie is also a Certified Level 1 GYROTONIC® and Level 1 GYROKINESIS® instructor and Bre is a certified GYROTONIC® Level 1 & Level 2 Instructor and is also trained to teach on the Archway, Gyrotoner, Jumping-Stretching Board and Leg Extension Unit.
 Both women were mentored through Emma Kingston-Ledbetter of Center GYROTONIC® in Portland, Oregon.